lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **File**: `server/lobby.ts`
   - Each submission re-evaluates `expectedParticipants` using the maximum of historical participation, currently active connections, live lobby size, and submissions seen so far.
 This prevents premature `round-complete` broadcasts when someone finishes early or reconnects mid-round.
   - Client HUD counters and waiting screens continue to rely on server-provided `totalPlayers`, keeping the displayed submission progress aligned with the authoritative participant count.

+#### Update (2025-10-24): Multiplayer timer reset & authoritative fallback
+- **Server (`server/lobby.ts`)**
+  - On game start, the lobby now clears prior `round_results` and `sync_round_scores` rows for the room before broadcasting `start`.
+This prevents stale submissions from earlier sessions from triggering the 15 s "rush" clamp in new rounds.
+  - When the Supabase authoritative timer RPC fails, the lobby keeps `timerEnabled: true` but adds `authoritativeTimer: false` in the `start` payload so clients know they must run their local timer.
+  - When the RPC succeeds, `authoritativeTimer: true` is included and clients defer to the server countdown.
+The lobby still logs start events and persists the round start when `ENABLE_ROOM_ROUND_PERSIST=1`.
+- **Client context (`GameContext.startGame`)**
+  - Accepts an `authoritativeTimer` flag coming from the lobby `start` message.
+This flag is stored in context state and exposed via `useGame()` so downstream hooks/components can differentiate between server-driven and local timers.
+- **In-round HUD (`GameRoundPage.tsx`)**
+  - The local countdown now checks `authoritativeTimer`; when true the local `useGameLocalCountdown` stays idle and the HUD expects the authoritative signal via Supabase sync.
+When false, the local timer autostarts and behaves as before.
+  - The countdown gating debug output lists `authoritativeTimer=true` in the "missing" array when the local timer is intentionally not starting.

+Together these changes eliminate the ghost-submission rush and ensure every player sees a timer even if the authoritative RPC path is unavailable.

 ### Hint Modal — Persisted Purchases & ID Normalization (2025-10-23)